-- 5.2.1 May not participate in discussion or decision-making on a matter in which they have a conflict of interest. - 5.2.2 When disclosing a conflict of interest, Councillors must clearly state their connection to the matter - 5.2.3 All disclosures of conflicts of interest will be recorded in the minutes of a Council or Delegated Committee meeting. - 5.2.4 Council will maintain a conflict of interest register which will be made available on Council's website.
+- 5.2.1 May not participate in discussion or decision-making on a matter in which they have a conflict of interest. - 5.2.2 When disclosing a conflict of interest, Councillors must clearly state their connection to the matter. - 5.2.3 All disclosures of conflicts of interest will be recorded in the minutes of a Council or Delegated Committee meeting.